mormar/Project-Animal-Trading-Card/README.md

 I wanted to see if I can make nice looking website.

 ## What did I learn?
-After this project I've learnd how to use HTML and CSS.
+After this project I've learnd how to use HTML and CSS.I’ve learned how to use cursor option.
+When you hover over the lion you can see the question mark „?”.
+After clicking that you’re redirected to wikipedia.
+Outside the picture you can’t see the cursor.
+I’ve learned how to use some nice css properties like padding border-radius and margin.

 ## Technical informations
 Page was developed in HTML and CCS.
 I used Atom.